Get Started

 As I covered in the previous installment, “Quality”, as an objective, has been a force within healthcare for a very long time.
 We have taken great strides to improve quality in patient care, but continue to allow other healthcare-focused efforts to remain at their effective, yet rudimentary, levels.

 Often, the main resistance to implementing ISO 9001:2015 standards within an organization comes from leadership.
-Implementing a qualified QMS will involve all aspects of the organization that interact or affect the interested parties; it’s either all or nothing.
+Implementing a qualified Quality Management Systems (QMS) will involve all aspects of the organization that interact or affect the interested parties; it’s either all or nothing.
 This presents, initially, a daunting perspective to leadership – though this is usually overcome once a full understanding of the process and outcome is developed.

 Leadership’s Role in a QMS